Everything You Wanted To Know About TPAs

 Note: The existence of Stop-Loss does not make a plan "insured".
 The fact that the employer (totally separate from the plan) or the plan itself buys coverage is no different than if the employer or plan bought fire insurance or other such protection which does not replace the legal responsibility of the plan to pay claims.

 SPBA and its member TPAs work closely with leaders of the Stop-Loss industry to increase communication and understanding.
 This has tremendously smoothed the TPA/Stop-Loss/plan relationship & functioning.
-In late 1995, SPBA formalized the cooperation between TPAs & Stop-Loss leaders.
-SPBA has a service (not associate membership) known as "Stop-Loss Service Partners" to have ongoing shared education between TPAs and Stop-Loss insurance companies, General Managing Underwriters (GMU/MGUs) and re-insurers of stop-loss insurance companies.
+In 1995, SPBA formalized the cooperation between TPAs & Stop-Loss leaders.
+SPBA has a relationship (not a formal associate membership) known as "Stop-Loss Service Partners" to have ongoing shared education between TPAs and Stop-Loss insurance companies, General Managing Underwriters (GMU/MGUs) and re-insurers of stop-loss insurance companies.
 This has been a win-win-win for TPAs, S-L & clients.
+It puts TPAs & Stop-Loss "on the same wavelength" in the face of new government changes and trends in employee benefits.

 TPAs & technology